Systems Librarianship

 About This Book

-The Systems Librarianship course is a brand new course (2023).
-I created the course to help future and current librarians become proficient in the kinds of technology used to manage and provide electronic resources.
+I created and began teaching a Systems Librarianship course in 2023.
+I created the course to help librarians become proficient in the kinds of technology used to manage and provide electronic resources.

-Since I use this book for my Systems Librarianship course, which I will likely teach each spring semester, this book will be a live document.
+Since I use this book for my Systems Librarianship course, which I teach in the spring semesters, this book will be a live document.
 Each semester that I teach this course, I will update the content in order to address changes in the technology and to edit for clarity when I discover some aspect of the book causes confusion or does not provide enough information.

 A small part of this book will draw from my course on Linux Systems Administration, which I teach in the fall semesters.

-I am using mdBook to build this work.
-Please use the search function on this site to search for specific topics or keywords.
+I wrote the text for this work in Markdown and use mdBook to build the output.
+The Markdown source code is in GitHub: Systems Librarianship.
+Use the search function on this site to search for specific topics or keywords.
 If the reader desires a PDF copy of this work, the printer icon at the top right of the page will print to PDFs.

 The content in this book is open access and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license.
 Feel free to fork it on GitHub and modify it for your own needs.